George Lennon: Irish Volunteers and IRA

-Circa September/October 1920 he took command of the West Waterford Flying Column as the youngest leader of an active service unit.
+Circa September/October 1920 he took command of the West Waterford Flying Column and served as the youngest leader of a Flying Column.
 Operating from the Comeragh Mountains and the Drum Hills, Lennon, with Great War veteran John Riordan, planned and led the Piltown Cross ambush on 1 November 1920 (the date of the execution, in Dublin, of Kevin Barry) in which a British Army unit was overwhelmed and armaments seized.
 In 1921 the flying column took part in the unsuccessful Pickardstown ambush near Tramore and the Burgery ambush in March 1921.
 Capturing childhood acquaintance RIC Sergeant Hickey, he had him executed as a "police spy".

 In all, Lennon was involved in some 17 engagements against R.I.C. and British forces, not including gun-running activities and arms seizures.
 The activities of Lennon's column resulted in nearly a thousand British soldiers being deployed to Waterford, along with over two hundred RIC and Royal Marines.
 The local newspaper in 1924 referenced "...in the struggles that took place he had many hair-breadth escapes".
 Following the 11 July Truce Lennon was the designated IRA Brigade Liaison Officer for County Waterford.
 IRA Liaison Officers duties were to smooth out any difficulties that might arise between the IRA and the Free State authorities.

 In January 1922, staying at Vaughan's Hotel with I.R.A Chief of Staff Liam Lynch (killed by Free State Forces,10 April 1923) of Cork and Charlie Daly of Kerry ("Drumboe Martyr "executed 14 March 1923) he was present at the Mansion House when the Dáil voted to accept the Anglo-Irish Treaty.
 In the subsequent Irish Civil War, he took the anti-Treaty side,leading his men into a generally non-receptive Waterford City.
 He fought at the Battle of Waterford of July 1922 (See Irish Free State offensive) against former comrade and East Waterford Commanding Officer Paddy Paul.
 The first and last shots of the battle were fired from his command at Ballybricken Gaol.
 Retreating westward his men occupied Mount Congreve.
 He subsequently resigned in a letter to Liam Deasy when it became obvious that the war would prove ruinous for Ireland.